ceccs18c58/ASDL/README.md

 e.
 Write SQL query to display the amount in store and its square
 f.
 Write SQL query to divide the amount in stock of each item by 7 in store table and display the result round to the nearest integer.

+#Task 8

+Expt8::Implementation of various aggregate functions in SQL
+Questions:

+1.Create a table Employee with following specifications.
+  Code, name, DOB, designation, salary
+2. Insert values into the table
+3. Display sum of salaries from the table employee where designation is clerk.
+4. Describe the maximum salary value from the table employee.
+5.Display average salary of employees
+6. Describe the minimum salary value from the table
+7. Display the total number of employees.